Dacia Duster Review & Prices

 If you want the most metal for the least money, the Dacia Duster takes some beating

-The robust surfaces should prove well up to the rigours of family life, or adventuring - they’ll withstand a lot of punishment, and wipe clean easily.
+The robust surfaces should hold up well to the trials and tribulations of family life, or adventuring – they’ll withstand a lot of punishment and wipe clean easily.
+The rubber floor mats are great as well – they're designed to look like map contours.

 If the new Duster interests you but you can’t wait for its release, you could check out Carwow’s deals across the Dacia model range, or have a look for a used Dacia Duster.
 Or look at the rest of our favourite small SUVs to see the Duster’s main competitors.
-And when you’ve chosen your new set of wheels, don’t forget you can sell your current car through Carwow too.
+And when you’ve chosen your new set of wheels, don’t forget you can sell your car online through Carwow too.

 How much is the Dacia Duster?